-During the 70s and 80s Peter ran Melbourne’s most renowned portrait studios afterwards becoming a lecturer in design and photography.
+During the 70s and 80s, Peter ran Melbourne’s most renowned portrait studios afterward becoming a lecturer in design and photography.

-Peter’s concern has always been the developement of others.
+Peter’s concern has always been the development of others.
 The aim: diverse cultural and marketing growth while insisting on a complete absence of boundaries in the Art and Design fields.
-To photographers he constantly advocates
+To photographers, he constantly advocates

 “Photography is about everything else” (so everything else is what must be known).

 As an artist his photography has received considerable acclaim: